Ray-Young/ray-young.github.io/about.md

 <br>
 <i>
-"I will graduate in December 2017 and currently I am looking for summer 2017 internship.
-If you are interested, please see my [resume][10] or contact me throught email: lei.yang.cs.art@gmail.com."
+"I will graduate in January 2018 and positively looking for full-time SDE jobs.
+If you are interested, please see my [resume][10] or contact me throught email: lei.yang.cs.art@gmail.com"
 </i>
 <br>
 <br>